followthegraph/epstein_flight_logs/README.md

 Don't let your issues linger.
 If you create an issue that sits for more than two week without a pull request submission, the issue will be deleted so that someone else can complete that task.
 We don't want to drag this project out for 3 years waiting on someone to enter 5 flights.

 ### Reporting bugs
-If you discover an issue with the data, but do not want to fix it, prepend your issue with `But Report:`
+If you discover an issue with the data, but do not want to fix it, prepend your issue with `But Report:`.

 **Example Issue**: `Bug Report: Jeffrey Epstein spelled wrong on line 212 of json/flight-log`

+The first person to claim the issue in the commments will get the issue assigned to them.

 ## Help Needed